arg289/FIGS/README.md

 <param ve-image
        url="https://kalliergeia.com/wp-content/uploads/2018/03/14.-Ficus-carica-Kommi.jpg">

 Most modern varieties of the common fig are parthenocarpic, meaning they do not require pollination to set “fruit,” and they do not produce viable seed.
 These must be propagated by cutting.
 Other cultivars (Smyrna, or the California-grown hybrids Calimyrna) must be pollinated in order to set fruit.
-This is done by a species of wasp, Blastophega psenes [^1](Anjam, et al., 2017).
+This is done by a species of wasp, Blastophega psenes (Anjam, et al., 2017)[^1].

 <param ve-image
        url="https://alchetron.com/cdn/blastophaga-psenes-c5620701-61e1-4916-9f7c-1cfb0512c54-resize-750.jpeg">

 ## Blastophega Wasp

 The life cycle of Blastophega psenes is inextricably tied to that of Ficus carica.
 They spend their whole life cycle inside the fig, although they only live 1-2 days.
 Wasps hatch inside short-style female flowers inside the syconia of ‘male’ trees (sex determination in fig is complex, but some trees are functionally male and others have only female flowers).
 Male wasps emerge first, and then fertilize the yet-unemerged female wasps while they are still inside the flower ovaries in which they grow.
 The wingless males live and die within the syconium.
-The female wasps mature at the same moment as the pollen on the male flowers, so as they crawl out to begin their journey, they are dusted with fig pollen (Condit, 1920)[^2].
+The female wasps mature at the same moment as the pollen on the male flowers, so as they crawl out to begin their journey, they are dusted with fig pollen (Condit, 1920)[^4].
 The female wasps then find a new syconium in which to lay their eggs.
 If the syconium they enter has the dominant G allele, its flowers will have short styles and the wasp will be able to oviposit eggs, and will pollinate the flowers while doing so.
 The seeds of those flowers are almost all doomed to be eaten by the young wasp larvae that develop within the ovaries.
-If, however, the female wasps choose a syconium with recessive g flowers, then they are unable to lay eggs because the styles are longer than their ovipositors, however during their attempt, they will pollinate the flowers, allowing them to set fertile seeds [^3](Armstrong, 1988).
+If, however, the female wasps choose a syconium with recessive g flowers, then they are unable to lay eggs because the styles are longer than their ovipositors, however during their attempt, they will pollinate the flowers, allowing them to set fertile seeds (Armstrong, 1988)[^3].
 <param ve-image
        label="Fig Wasps"
        description="Life cycle of a fig wasp"